 - Boating or tubing on the Antietam Creek is permitted.

-- Picnicking is allowed, but not in the Antietam National Cemetery, Mumma Cemetery, inside the Dunker Church, inside the Observation Tower, on the Burnside Bridge, or on any monument.
+- Picnicking is allowed, but not in the Antietam National Cemetery, Mumma Cemetery, inside the Dunker Church, inside the Observation Tower, on the Burnside Bridge, or any monument.